Waffle Bread & Muffin Bread Recipe

 As it turns out, you can.
 After doing a lot of research on gluten free breads, I tried to create something that was corn free from what I found.

 Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Peanut Free, Nut Free, Corn Free, Yeast Free, Legume Free, Sesame Free, Nightshade Free, Low Histamine, Cane/Refined Sugar Free Compatible, Vegan Compatible

 For Cane/Refined Sugar Free: Use an alternative granulated sugar.

 For Vegan: Use maple syrup instead of honey.

 2 cups All Purpose Flour

-Some tips and thoughts from your friend: If you make it in the waffle maker, somehow, it senses when the batter is fully cooked.
+Some tips and thoughts from your friend: If you make it in the waffle maker, be patient, it senses when the batter is fully cooked.
 I was afraid to overfill it the first time, so I didn’t put in a lot of batter.
 Then, it was taking longer than usual, and I opened it too soon.
 It was still kind of gooey, but I actually liked it.
-If you make muffins, they have to cook for at least 30 minutes I believe.
+If you make muffins, they have to cook for up to 30 minutes.
 I cooked them for 25 minutes, and thought they were done.
 They were very gooey in the middle, but again, it wasn’t so bad.

 I put a waffle section and 2 muffins in a baggie and left it out.
 The next day, they were really hard.
 I reheated them in the oven, and they were better, but not like on day one.
 I also froze 2 muffins, and reheated these.
 They did much better than the ones on the counter, but, they still weren’t as good as day one.
 Bottom line: make small batches, and freeze them when they’re cool to ensure they will keep for as long as possible.